-COURSE #0090 - Grade 9 COURSE # 0020 - Grade 11, 12 Resolvable around Lab: No
+COURSE #0090 - Grade 9 COURSE # 0020 - Grade 11, 12 Physical Education

-Physical Education

 The Neshaminy School District requires each student to complete a physical education course successfully each year.
 We do this through student choice.
 Quality physical education is an essential component of Neshaminy students and we offer a standards-based curriculum and instruction.